caioluciofc/trivia_master_client/README.md

-## Json Data Viewer
+## Trivia Master Client

-This code was designed to render data tables containing children data or not using a JSON file.
+This code was designed to play the Trivia Master Game

 To run it, just type: